michaeleisel/michaeleisel.github.io/misc/outline.markdown

----
-layout: post
-title:  "Reducing the app size cost of localization strings"
-date:   2021-03-25 21:45:46 -0400
-categories: jekyll update
----

-# Reducing the app size cost of localization strings

 ## Introduction
 The app download size is important to keep small to have a fast onboarding experience for the user, and to reduce the size of the app on disk.
 By using this trick for an app with a lot of localization .strings files, it can be reduced by a decent amount.

 ## Expected Gain

-This trick will reduce the size of localization strings, both compressed and uncompressed, by roughly 50%.
+This trick will reduce the size of localization strings, both compressed and uncompressed, by roughly 60%.
 The longer the keys are, and the more languages that have localization strings, the more it will reduce it.
 If the app is of a small or medium size, the localization strings may only be 100kb or less, meaning the maximum gain here probably isn't worth it.
 For really large apps however, this trick can the download size by 1 megabyte or more.

 ## Explanation